To cut off human rights at source, religious lobby targets Europe from two sides

 run by the state?
 The Magdalene laundries show what can happen when

 social work is devoted to rooting out “sin”.

 Clerics have insisted on being consulted at the highest level of the European Union.
-Clerics of all faiths set out their demands in 2002, Catholic bishops revealed further aims in 2007 and two years later, when the Lisbon Treaty amended the constitution of the EU, their consultations became an official dialogue.
+Clerics of all faiths set out their demands in 2002, then Catholic bishops revealed further aims in 2007 and finally, two years later, when the Lisbon Treaty amended the constitution of the EU, their consultations became an official dialogue.

 The push is on for influence in the European Union because in critical areas EU directives these now supercede national legislation.
 These areas include religion or belief, and discrimination on grounds of sexual orientation.
 For instance, in 2010 the religious lobby managed to water down an attempt in the Council of Europe to ensure that human rights are interpreted to include homosexuals and the next year it passed a resolution condemning sex-specific abortion which the pro-lifers hailed as the thin edge of the wedge.

 The clerics' privileges are based on new rules for the European Union.
 Article 17 of the Lisbon Treaty of 2009 reads as follows:

 - The Union respects and does not prejudice the status under national law of churches and religious associations or communities in the Member States.

 [This cements privileges already given to religious organisations at the national level and very much lessens the chance of a successful challenge in an EU court.]

 - The Union equally respects the status under national law of philosophical and non-confessional organisations.

 [This is a sop to some of the potential opponents of this measure.
 It omits the phrase inserted for religions, “and does not prejudice”.
 This may be an admission that the non-religious organisations don't have any status worth protecting.]